Protecting the Planet (a WEA course)

 As argued earlier, the point about biodiversity is that ecosystems have more components than they ‘need’ to make the system function – they have a ‘redundancy’.
 Dicks says: ‘The argument in ecology is that the redundancy is needed for the long-term resilience of the system.’
 So it’s possible that the whole system will collapse even if only a proportion of the existing species goes extinct.

-Barnes says that this demonstrates the ‘tragedy of the commons’: ‘if I don’t grab it someone else will’.
-But a more important cause, surely, is that we have been encouraged to only value individual property?
+Peter Barnes (e.g. https://centerforneweconomics.org/publications/capitalism-the-commons-and-divine-right/) says that some people say that this demonstrates the ‘tragedy of the commons’: ‘if I don’t grab it someone else will’.
+But the cause of this, surely, is that we have been encouraged to only value individual property?
 We have polluted the air, and the rivers and the sea because we don’t see them as ‘ours’.

-Barnes ends his piece by talking about how it all comes back to population: since 1950 the world’s population has tripled; in 2016 we reached 7.4 billion.
+Elsewhere [check?]
+Barnes talks about how it all comes back to population: since 1950 the world’s population has tripled; in 2016 we reached 7.4 billion.
 As Lynn Dicks says, world population is increasing by 75 million a year...
 Barnes points out that energy and water use have both increased by five times.
 ‘Human population growth is the principal driver of the extinction crisis.
 There are not separate crises going on: it’s all linked.
 The loss of biodiversity and bio-abundance inevitably ensues.’

 Tony Juniper says: ‘solutions are linked.
 It’s about sustainable economies – if we continue with economic growth, we will trash ecosystems and the soil.
 We need to end the extinction, reduce CO2 emissions and protect soils.’